onyeka-hub/Project-21/README.md

 - Dockershim was a temporary solution proposed by the Kubernetes community to add support for Docker so that it could serve as its container runtime.
 You should always remember that Kubernetes can use different container runtime to run containers inside its pods.
 For many years, Docker has been adopted widely and has been used as the container runtime for kubernetes.
 Hence the implementation that allowed docker is called the Dockershim.
 If you check the source code of Dockershim, you will see that socat was used to implement the port-forwarding functionality.

 - conntrack Connection tracking (“conntrack”) is a core feature of the Linux kernel’s networking stack.
 It allows the kernel to keep track of all logical network connections or flows, and thereby identify all of the packets which make up each flow so they can be handled consistently together.
-It is essential for performant complex networking of Kubernetes where nodes need to track connection information between thousands of pods and services.
+It is essential for performing complex networking of Kubernetes where nodes need to track connection information between thousands of pods and services.

 - ipset is an extension to iptables which is used to configure firewall rules on a Linux server. ipset is a module extension to iptables that allows firewall configuration on a "set" of IP addresses.
 Compared with how iptables does the configuration linearly, ipset is able to store sets of addresses and index the data structure, making lookups very efficient, even when dealing with large sets.
 Kubernetes uses ipsets to implement a distributed firewall solution that enforces network policies within the cluster.
 This can then help to further restrict communications across pods or namespaces.
 For example, if a namespace is configured with DefaultDeny isolation type (Meaning no connection is allowed to the namespace from another namespace), network policies can be configured in the namespace to whitelist the traffic to the pods in that namespace.